Pride and Passion

 "Pride and Passion: The African-American Baseball Experience," will open at the McIntyre Library on May 29, 2012.
 This traveling exhibit examines the challenges faced by African-American baseball players as they sought equal opportunities in their sport beginning in the post-Civil War era.
 Visit the links on this page for more information.
 "Pride and Passion: The African-American Baseball Experience" will be on display at the library until July 3, 2012.

 In addition to the exhibit, McIntyre Library will host a number of events dedicated to celebrating the African American Baseball Experience.
-For more information about these programs, please see the schedule of events.
-To learn more about the exhibit, please visit our about the exhibit page.

 All events are FREE and open to the public.
 Visit our page about event parking for additional access information.